Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 - Link to `man elf` before start explaining the `readelf` output.
 And maybe during the explaining too?

-- Revise when I was explaining the symbols.
-Local symbols can be used for relocation.
 - Talk about sh_link in the symbol section?
 And in the relocation section?
 - Link the relocation type to its docs.
 - Talk about the program header only after showing the section header table, and